Asphalt Calculator guide

 Common mistakes to avoid

-• Do not use this as a paving specification.
+• Do not use this as a paving specification or contractor measurement.

 • Do not ignore base condition, lift thickness, compaction, mix type, and plant minimums.